reasonml/upgradeSyntaxFrom2To3/README.md

 ```
 npm install -g upgrade-reason-syntax
-npm install --save-dev bs-platform@2.2.1
+npm install --save-dev bs-platform@2.2.2
 upgradeSyntaxFrom2To3 mySource/*
 ```

-**Make sure you did install bs-platform 2.1.0**.
+**Make sure you did install bs-platform 2.2.2**.
 Sometimes your lockfile might have locked it to `1.x.x`.
+2.2.2 is also the **last** version to support Reason syntax 2.

 The script accepts a list of files/globs to convert.
 Pass as many as you want.
 It'll intelligently skip over any file that's not Reason.